a2zvargas/School_District_Analysis/README.md

 ![district summay after](https://user-images.githubusercontent.com/85706721/127081484-85b03f49-b734-4e26-840f-a6cceb382d24.png)

 - How is the school summary affected?
-  - Only the Thomas High School was affected in the per school summary.
+  - Only Thomas High School was affected in the per school summary.

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
   - Thomas High School’s performance relative to the other schools was not affected.
 They are still the 2nd highest performing school in the district behind Cabrera High School.